MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-add-rich-card-attachments.md

 ## Types of rich cards

-A rich card comprises a title, description, link, and image(s).
+A rich card comprises a title, description, link, and images.
 A message can contain multiple rich cards, displayed in either list format or carousel format.
 The Bot Framework currently supports seven types of rich cards: